iarsystems/bx-github-ci/README.md

 Click `Compare & pull request`.

 Here, GitHub will give you the opportunity to write an explanation of the new feature you are pushing for the `componentB` project.
-That way, the code reviewer can have a better picture of what is going on
+That way, the code reviewer can have a better picture of what is going on.

 ![](docs/pictures/pr-rationale.png)